matter-labs/zksync-web-era-docs/docs/reference/concepts/transactions.md

 ## Transaction types

-For compatibility, the majority of zkSync Era transactions types are similar to those on Ethereum.
+For compatibility, the majority of zkSync Era transaction types are similar to those on Ethereum.

 :::tip
 The transaction type hex value is output by any RPC method call which returns a transaction type, such as [`eth_getTransactionByHash`](https://ethereum.github.io/execution-apis/api-documentation/) for example.